eriliawu/mdg-spending/README.md

 The final paper;
 Important visualization;

-The original dataset is not uploaded since we are not authorized the share outside of the team
+The original dataset is not uploaded since I am not authorized the share outside of the team